FuelLabs/fuels-ts/apps/docs/src/guide/testing/index.md

 <<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#automatic-cleanup{ts:line-numbers}

+This is a big quality-of-life improvement because it's not necessary to manually dispose of the node anymore.
 In order to benefit from this feature, you need to do the following:

 1. Set your TypeScript version to 5.2 or above,